-Rich Bender, executive director of USA Wrestling, was in Tehran, which hosted the World Cup men’s freestyle tournament on Thursday and Friday.
+Rich Bender, executive director of USA Wrestling, is in Tehran, which is hosting the World Cup men’s freestyle tournament on Thursday and Friday.

 “We need the backing of Iran and Russia... to preserve the wrestling, and this goes beyond politics...
 Iran is one of the powers in wrestling and can defend the game’s credibility,” he was quoted by the ISNA news agency as saying.

 Speaking at a ceremony hosted by the Iranian Wrestling Federation, he said he hoped that, with the “comprehensive unity” among the wrestling power-houses, the IOC will change its decision.

 The head of the Iranian Wrestling Federation, Hojatollah Khatib, said he hopes that “this unprecedented unity” can change the International Olympic Committee’s decision.

 Hegedus Csaba, a member of the International Federation of Associated Wrestling Styles (FILA), said “we are showing the IOC that we are united and will force them to bring back the wrestling to the Olympics.”

 “I am very happy that Khatib and Bender had very friendly meeting.
 This shows that we have a common language and that is wrestling.”